alism3/crowdfunding_backend/README.md

 - Existing fans or visitors of alpaca farms who want to offer direct support.

 USER STORIES

 As a potential donor:
   -  I want to easily browse different alpaca fundraising campaigns so I can find one that resonates with me. (e.g., I want to help Marta with her Prada addiction.)
   - I want to see different humorous pledge levels with clear descriptions so I can choose how much I want to contribute and what "cause" I'm supporting. (e.g., I want to donate to the "Christmas Sweater" fund.)
   - I want to securely make a pledge so my contribution reaches the farmer.

-  - I want to receive updates on the campaign I supported so I can see the impact of my donation. (e.g., Did Marta get her bag?
-Are the alpacas warm?)
-As an alpaca farmer,
+As an alpaca farmer:
   - I want to create a new fundraising campaign with unique and funny pledge categories so I can effectively raise funds for my specific needs. (e.g., I need money for new fencing, but I'll make it sound like the alpacas are escaping to find better snacks.)
   - I want to track the progress of my campaigns and see who has pledged so I can manage my fundraising efforts.
   -  I want to be able to post updates to my campaign so I can keep donors engaged and informed.

 ### Front End Pages/Functionality

-- Home page
+Home page
+  - See All of the available fundraiser active Fundraiser page campaign
-    - Featured fundraiser
+  - A page
 -   Search page
-      -
      {{ A list of dot-points showing functionality is available on this page }}
     - {{ etc }}
     - {{ etc }}